 B2B sales procedures are difficult, involving numerous stakeholders and taking a long time to make decisions.
-In addition, it is challenging to determine what is effective and what is not.
+In addition, it is challenging to determine what is effective and what is not, so this is often one of the sales kick off meeting themes.
 Thankfully, here are five ways to track lead sources to turn them into sales-ready prospects.

 What denotes the lead-to-opportunity conversion rate?

 A lead is essentially a sales lead at the top of the sales funnel but hasn’t been qualified and turned into an opportunity.